Marines can’t use Twitter or Facebook on duty, but soldiers and sailors can. For airmen, it depends on the base.

 As for YouTube, the Air Force has created its own channel – which can’t be accessed from work computers.

 A lot of people in favor of social media use (including yours truly) view it as an important communication and PR tool especially when you have an ‘army’ of followers.
 Of course, some people really are fans of the US military, so they would love to see what the troops get up to.
 However, from a security perspective, this could be dangerous.
 Instead, to show support, it would probably be more effective for fans to consider purchasing us marine corp flags and flying them at their home.
 That would show support!
 Of course, social media would be good though.
+Social media is known for being a type of media where content posted by users can come across as more trustworthy, most likely as it normally involves an individual or collective, telling their stories rather than a large corporation advertising themselves.
 This would also provide some much-needed openness and transparency in a time of record low recruitment and mistrust.
 Maybe even through the use of websites similar to https://www.getviewed.net/buy-tiktok-likes/ or other websites that could possibly help to promote content, there may be a way of distributing information to a potentially wider audience.
 It is also viewed as a weapon for the military to take back the narrative regarding the wars in Iraq and Afghanistan from the hype-driven media.
 The rate at which information can be gleaned from these media makes them effective early-warning systems on all manner of critical events – from earthquakes to civil war and revolutions.
 And don’t forget how incredibly useful it is as a tool for our troops to stay in contact with friends and loved ones.
 For a much better, insider take on how critical the use of social media is to our national security, read this extremely well-written article in the Federal Times.